salad/salad/README.md

 Credits:
 ========

 All of the hard work was done by the brilliant folks who wrote [lettuce](http://lettuce.it) and [splinter](http://splinter.cobrateam.info/) and [cucumber](http://cukes.info/).
-Our goals with this package was to make it dead-simple to get everything up and running for a sweet BDD setup.
+Our goal with this package was to make it dead-simple to get everything up and running for a sweet BDD setup.

 All copyrights and licenses for lettuce and splinter remain with their authors, and this package (which doesn't include their source) makes no claim to their code.